 Southbank & Waterloo.

-Latest works to be revealed are:
+The latest works to be revealed are:

 ● Voyage by Camille Gross & Leslie Epzstein (France), Hotel Café Royal, Regent Street: Located in the heart of London’s West End, Voyage is